 An emergency pediatric dentist is a dental professional who is equipped to deal with a variety of oral emergencies, but they are also a general dentist who can handle preventative and general dental care.
 In an emergency, these dental professionals can provide your child with immediate treatment that may eliminate pain, save a tooth, or prevent serious infection from spreading.

-If your child is suffering from intense pain that won’t be quelled by an ibuprofen and that is preventing them from sleeping, that is a sign they have an infection, and you should seek emergency dental assistance.
-In a worst case scenario, a severe infection can be life threatening.
+If your child is suffering from intense pain that won’t be quelled by ibuprofen and that is preventing them from sleeping, that is a sign they have an infection, and you should seek emergency dental assistance.
+In a worst-case scenario, a severe infection can be life-threatening.